alexcumplido/alexcumplido/README.md

 ### Hello there!

-Developer with a passion for translating business logic into an easy-to-use UI.
+Translating business logic into an easy-to-use UI is my passion.
 Driven by team collaboration, I enjoy participating in Hackathons and tech meetups.
-Working on the frontend with GIT, HTML, CSS with Sass, JavaScript, and React with hooks.
+Experience with GIT, HTML, CSS, Sass, JavaScript, and React with hooks.
 Currently, I am migrating to TypeScript and interested in TDD principles.
+When not working, I spent time in nature, reading sci-fi and practicing swimming.
 Looking to contribute to a company creating solutions with an impact on customers and solving users' problems.

 👨‍💻 See my <strong>[website](https://alexcumplido.github.io/portfolio/)</strong> for more information!